 NOTE 2: The AMF location event exposure service does not support a real time query to the UE to verify UE privacy requirement by the user.
 If the NEF finds this is needed, the NEF either selects a GMLC location service or returns an error to the external AF or NF.

 8. The NEF invokes a Nudm_UECM_Get service operation towards the UDM of the target UE with SUPI of this UE.
 The UDM returns the network addresses of the current serving AMF.
 If the location request is an immediate location request, the NEF checks the country codes of the serving node addresses.
 If the NEF finds out the current AMF locates out of the service coverage, the NEF returns an appropriate error message to the AF or NF.

+NOTE: When the UE is concurrently served by multiple PLMNs respectively for 3GPP access and non-3GPP access, different AMF identifer associated with different access type may be provided by the UDM.
+This clause is based on that NEF selects 3GPP access.

 9. The NEF invokes an Namf_EventExposure Subscribe service operation towards the serving AMF for the target UE and indicates whether a one-time UE location is requested or multiple UE locations for some triggering event and includes information on location accuracy (e.g. cell ID or TA granularity).
 If the NEF has no direct access to AMF or is configured to use UDM for the AMF event exposure, procedure in clause 6.5.2 is used instead.